 I think that last point – organisations that are prepared to fail often and learn from their past mistakes – is particularly vital in this context.
 Too often, I’ve seen leaders be tempted by the idea of experimenting with something new, but the experiment doesn’t go to plan.
 They in turn become frustrated – sometimes at me for proposing the idea – and then go straight back to business as usual.
 This is first-class example of wasted potential, and a dangerous comfortability with complacency that could very well see that organisation disrupted by a competitor and suddenly uncompetitive in the market.

 Now, in terms of monitoring these experiments, it’s as simple as implementing the plan-do-check-act cycle into a different context, and having someone in chart of monitoring the effectiveness of the experiment, as well as the crucial aspect of making sure what you’re experimenting with doesn’t impact your core offering to your customers, nor the promises your organisation makes to your customers.
-Experimentation, as I’ve explained, is an essential part of staying relevant and productive in a dynamic marketplace, but it shouldn’t necessarily come at the expense of your customers; feel free to check out my piece titled “Don’t let customers pay for your mistakes” here.
+Experimentation, as I’ve explained, is an essential part of staying relevant and productive in a dynamic marketplace, but it shouldn’t necessarily come at the expense of your customers.

 The price of trying something and failing pales in significance when you compare it to not doing anything at all, so if you’re feeling some trepidation when it comes to experimenting – or if you know your manager or CEO is feeling the same – just remember that organisations that fail to innovate and experiment are often left in the dust.
 Cast your mind back to my opening paragraph about Apple and the iPhone- imagine if they let one of their competitors in the door first.